birdx0810/NLP/code/README.md

-# NLP - PyTorch
+# NLP Models

 This is a repository that introduces some fundamental neural network models and tools for NLP.
-The code in this repo would be written in PyTorch and PyTorch-Ignite.
+The code in this repo would be written in PyTorch-Ignite and configurations are saved with the aid of TensorboardX.

 ## Prerequisites